cedardevs/onestop/docs/developer/publishing-tags.md

 #### Inactive Branch Tags (purge):
 Purge any tags associated with a branch name that does not exist in the remote origin (e.g. - ["master", "123-featureA"])
 ```
-"456-featureB-SNAPSHOT" [PURGED] (branch does NOT exist on remote origin and not prefixed w/"LOCAL-")
+"456-featureB-SNAPSHOT" [PURGED] ("456-featureB" does NOT exist as branch on remote origin and not prefixed w/"LOCAL-")
 ```

 ### Local Tags (retain):